 - 6.1.1 There are several locations along major roads within the South Tyneside area where air quality does not meet the national objectives that aim to protect people's health and the environment.
 STC have two air quality management areas (AQMAs) which were declared in 2006.
 The first AQMA encompasses parts of Bolden Lane and Stanhope Rd in South Shields.
 The second AQMA encompasses sections of Leam Lane, either side of Lindisfarne Roundabout and the A19 also either side of the roundabout.
-The development site lies adjacent to the second AQMA. - 6.1.2 The 2016 ASR concluded that STC will continue to monitor NO2 and PM10 levels across South Tyneside.
-Consideration will be given to revoking both AQMAs if NO2 levels continue to meet the national objectives.
+The development site lies adjacent to the second AQMA.
+The location of the AQMA is shown in Appendix C. - 6.1.2 The 2016 ASR concluded that STC will continue to monitor NO2 and PM10 levels across South Tyneside.
+Consideration will be given to revoking both AQMAs if- NO2 levels continue to meet the national objectives.